Steveiscreative/steveiscreative.github.io/_posts/2015-08-17-developing-a-mean-app-part-2.markdown

 ---
 title:  "Developing a MEAN application, Part II"
-description: Part Two of our tutorial where I'll go over how to create a node server and setup a mongodb database
+description:
 date: 2015-08-17
 ---

 In [part one][part_1], we started planning out our MEAN application.
 In this post, we'll get the node server up and running, setup our database using mongodb, and finally, setup our RESTful api that our application will interact with.s

 Before we get started, we'll need to setup and pull in our project dependencies.
 To do this, create a package.json file with the following:

 ```
 // file: package.json